 Knowing that Kavg∝T explains why water vapour deviates from the ideal-gas equation near condensation - intermolecular attractions become non-negligible as energy drops.
 Flag this for Section V (Phase Equilibria) revision.

 Need structured practice on Temperature and Ideal Gases?
-Our H2 Physics tuition programme covers this topic with weekly problem sets and Paper 4 practical drills.
+Our H2 Physics tuition programme covers this topic with weekly problem sets and practical data-handling drills.

 Comprehensive revision pack